ebitsdev/final_project_html/User_Stories.md

 ~~Once the `marketing team` submits the results from their analysis the `videographers` will go out and capture the _"best views"_ of each restaurant.~~

-`UX/UI Designers` will generate wireframmed sketches and details which will guide the development team's formulation of `technical requirements` for the project (_see attached sketches and notes in the project assets folder_).
+`UX/UI Designers` will generate wireframmed sketches and details which will guide the development team's formulation of `technical requirements` for the project (_see attached sketches and notes in the project assets_new folder_).

 The application will consist of **four (4)** HTML pages with accompanying CSS and JavaScript code to style and drive the interactivity of the application.
 A master repository `final_bnbproject` will be created with accompanying branches: `html-content`; `css-content`; `js-content`. _User Stories_ will be held on the master branch.

 The **four** primary HTML pages are as follows: `index.html` `contact.html` `select.html` and `results.html`.
 Each HTML page will be styled by its respective CSS page: `main.css` `contact.css` `select.css` and `results.css`.
 The entire project will be driven by the JavaScript code created in a `select.js` and the subsequent `results.js` file.

 The application will launch on a main page `index.html`.
 It includes an `about` section and a *tag-line*.
 A link is established to the **selection page** `select.html` titled `LETS BEGIN`.
 There are also established links in the `navbar` to the `select.html` and `contact.html` page.

 The selection page will utilize a `div` with radio selections of **four cuisine options**.
 The users selections will invoke the display of **four restaurant logos** on each clicked cuisine selection.
 This is facilitated with an `eventListener` with initiates `on click`; pulls from an array and displays the *four (4) corresponding restaurant logo* **images** (_determined by the user's previously clicked cuisine selection_) on the `select.html` page.
 A subsequent user selection of any one of the *four restaurant logo options will `display a result` of the restaurant image on the `result.html` page.
 This entire functionality is powered by the `select.js` file which utilizes `arrays`, **DOM manipulation**, `function declarations`, **For-Of loops**, **protoyping**, and `local storage` to drive the projects interactivity.